tlwl19/EGL314/README.md

 # **ICONcentrate**

 ICONcentrate is a game that trains the user's callback memory.
-It is also built to test your concentration by seeing how fast you can react to guessing common brands that we see in our daily lives.
+It is also built to test your concentration by seeing how fast you can react to guessing common brands that we see in our daily lives within the given time limit.

 <br>